 This place is absolutely stunning, and there’s a cool walking trail that will lead you up to different vantage points of the sandstone cliffs.
 While this is actually a stop along the South Head Heritage Trail, I actually always just went straight here after getting off the ferry.

 The view out to sea from the various lookouts is magnificent, but I can’t help thinking briefly about the negative aspects of The Gap – which is a known suicide spot.
+Luckily, an emergency phone to Lifeline (13 11 14) is prominently placed near the steps to prevent this from happening.

 Soon, the beauty of my surroundings, the sun sparkling on the water, and the hope of spotting a whale distract me.